cartalyst/platform-media/usage/cropping.md

 ### Cropping Media
-Often you would like to have uniform images on your entities.
+Often you would like to have uniform images attached to your entities.